Science Communications: Past Webinars

 Educator, author, artist and keynote speaker Robert Kelly is a recognized leader in the fields of collaborative creativity, creativity development, social innovation, strategic design, and transformative educational ecosystems with creativity as their primary rationale.
 He is an Associate Professor in the Department of Art and Art History and Academic Coordinator of the Collaborative Creativity for Social Innovation & Strategic Design graduate program in the Werklund School of Education at the University of Calgary.
 Robert has been an invited visiting scholar at several postsecondary institutions for his work in the field of collaborative creativity.
 As a changemaker, he is a fervent advocate of educational transformation to adapt to rapid sociocultural, economic and technological change and to empower all to create positive change for the benefit of others.

-What Makes a Science Story Work?
+What Makes a Science Story Work, with John Rennie, Former Editor-in-Chief of Scientific American

 As a scientist, you’ve likely admired the clarity and confidence of Scientific American, arguably the world’s most famous mainstream science magazine.
 Now, you can meet the man who was editor-in-chief for 15 years.
 In this exclusive webinar for UCalgary scientists, John Rennie joined the faculty’s Science Communicator in Residence, Mary Anne Moser, for a lunchtime chat.
 John took us behind the scenes of science publishing.
 In this video presentation, you’ll learn about the day in the life of an editor working with scientists around the world, and pro tips on how to work with editors at any level when your science story is being told.
 As a scientist, you’ve likely admired the clarity and confidence of Scientific American, arguably the world’s most famous mainstream science magazine.
 Now, you can meet the man who was editor-in-chief for 15 years.

-Webinar Date/Time: Thursday, Oct.
-24, 2024 at 12:00 p.m.
+Date/Time: Thursday, Oct.
+24, 2024 from 12:00 - 12:30 p.m.
 (MT)

 About the Speaker: